 International Project: SPDT in Mexico City

 In 2013, SPDT was presented by the National Autonomous University of Mexico (UNAM), the American Embassy in Mexico City, and the Centro Cultural Roberto Cantoral.
-During this two-week residency, SPDT set Ways to Be Hold (2008) on Mexican performing artists and presented Arts & Healthcare and Arts & Education workshops throughout Mexico City with doctors, nurses, university students, and local community members.
+During this two-week residency, SPDT set Ways to Be Hold (2008) on Mexican performing artists and presented Arts & Health and Arts & Education workshops throughout Mexico City with doctors, nurses, university students, and local community members.

 (if viewing on mobile device, turn screen horizontally to view Temporary Shelter book)